Visiting Lecturers

 Daniel Calabretta

-Since February 2023, Judge Daniel Calabretta has been serving as a United States District Judge for the Eastern District of California.
-Prior to his appointment, he was a Superior Court Judge for Sacramento County where he served in juvenile dependency and as Presiding Judge of the Juvenile Court.
-From 2013-2018 he served as a Deputy Legal Affairs Secretary for Governor Edmund G. Brown Jr. where he advised on various matters, including appointments, pending legislation, and issues related to the Political Reform Act and the Emergency Services Act.
+Judge Calabretta serves as a United States District Judge for the Eastern District of California.
+Prior to his assuming the federal bench in 2023, he was a Superior Court Judge for Sacramento County where he served in juvenile dependency and as Presiding Judge of the Juvenile Court.
+From 2013-2018 Judge Calabretta served as a Deputy Legal Affairs Secretary for Governor Edmund G. Brown Jr. where he advised on various matters including appointments, pending legislation, and issues related to the Political Reform Act and the Emergency Services Act.
 Judge Calabretta also served as a Deputy Attorney General at the California Department of Justice from 2008-2013 where he represented California’s Constitutional Officers, including the Governor, Controller, and Secretary of State in civil litigation on a range of topics including election law, constitutional challenges, and public finance.
 Judge Calabretta previously practiced as a Litigation Associate at Munger, Tolles & Olson LLP and served as a Judicial Clerk to Justice John Paul Stevens at the United States Supreme Court and Judge William A. Fletcher at the Ninth Circuit Court of Appeals.
 Judge Calabretta received his B.A. in Bioethics from Princeton University in 2000 and his J.D. from the University of Chicago School of Law in 2003.

 Michael Canzoneri